yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 For performance reasons, many TLS implementations reuse Diffie-Hellman and Elliptic Curve Diffie-Hellman exponents across multiple connections.
 Such reuse can result in major security issues:

-* If exponents are reused for too long (e.g., even more than a few hours), an attacker who gains access to the host can decrypt previous connections.
+* If exponents are reused for too long (in some cases, even as little as a few hours), an attacker who gains access to the host can decrypt previous connections.
 In other words, exponent reuse negates the effects of forward secrecy.

 * TLS implementations that reuse exponents should test the DH public key they receive for group membership, in order to avoid some known attacks.
 These tests are not standardized in TLS at the time of writing.
 See {{?RFC6989}} for recipient tests required of IKEv2 implementations that reuse DH exponents.